 Key in your city of departure, then tab over and key in your destination(s).

 Lastly, select your dates.
 You will now see a list of flight possibilities that will include the participating airlines, available flight times, the length of flight and number of stops – all sorted by price.
 The best price will be highlighted in green.

-Google Flights will also offer a suggestion (highlighted in gray) of booking the flight at another time in order to secure an even lower price.
+Google Flights will also offer a suggestion (highlighted in gray) of booking the flight at another time to secure an even lower price.
 Once you have selected the flight that’s most appealing to you, go directly to that airline’s website and key in the specific info found on Google to find that deal and book it.
-Again: You can not book flights directly on Google Flights, you must go to the airline’s own website to book it.
+Again: You can not book flights directly on Google Flights, you must go to the airline’s website to book it.

 If I could offer a bit of caution: Once you find an incredible deal, do not hesitate in booking it.
 Exceptional fares never last long and can disappear within the span of a few hours!
-Don’t worry about where you will stay, what you will do, you will have time for that later. #BOOKITNOW!!
+Don’t worry about where you will stay, what you will do, and you will have time for that later. #BOOKITNOW!!
 Don’t say that I didn’t warn you.

 For those of you who know that you need a vacation but have no idea where you’d like to go, try this:

 Select the Round Trip tab, your departure city, and your preferred travel dates.